Work Requirement

 Time-Limited FoodShare and the Work Requirements –

 The term ABAWD stands for “Able-Bodied Adults Without Dependents.”
 ABAWDs are now subject to a FoodShare work requirement to continue receiving FoodShare benefits.
 FSET can help you meet this requirement, while also helping you to gain education/training, work experience, and/or employment.
-Adults ages 18 through 52 (effective October 1, 2023), and ages 18 through 54 (effective October 1, 2024) who do not have any children under age 18 living in the home may need to meet a work requirement to keep getting FoodShare benefits.
+Adults ages 18-64 who do not have children under 14 living in the home may need to meet the work requirement to keep getting FoodShare benefits.
 If you need to meet the work requirement and do not meet it, you may only get three months of FoodShare benefits in a 36-month (three-year) period.

 Meeting the FoodShare Work Requirement Through FSET –